Category projects

 The Checklist Manifesto: A Guide to Better Software Engineering

-A review of Atul Gawande’s seminal book ~ The Checklist Manifesto ~ and the lessons it holds for engineers and engineering leaders.
+A review of Atul Gawande’s seminal book ~ The Checklist Manifesto ~ and the lessons it holds for engineers.

 Book review of David Epstein’s Range: Why Generalists Triumph in a Specialized World